saleor/storefront/apps/storefront/lib/auth/Readme.md

 #### **`useAuthChange({ onSignedIn, onSignedOut }: UseAuthChangeProps) => void`**

-Regardless of whether the sign-in or sign-out is successful, you probably want to react to it.
-Hence we provided a `useAuthChange` hook that listens to storage changes and triggers callbacks.
+We provided a `useAuthChange` hook that listens to storage changes and triggers callbacks.

 ```javascript
   useAuthChange({